György Lukács: Pivot to communism

 In the aftermath of the First World War and the Russian Revolution of 1917, Lukács rethought his ideas.
 He became a committed Marxist in this period and joined the fledgling Communist Party of Hungary in 1918.
-Up until at least September 1918, he had intended to emigrate to Germany, but after being rejected from a habilitation in Heidelberg, he wrote on December 16 that he had already decided to pursue a political career in Hungary instead.
+Up until at least September 1918, he had intended to emigrate to Germany, but after being rejected from a habilitation in Heidelberg, he wrote on 16 December that he had already decided to pursue a political career in Hungary instead.
 Lukács later wrote that he was persuaded to this course by Béla Kun.
 The last publication of Lukács' pre-Marxist period was "Bolshevism as a Moral Problem", a rejection of Bolshevism on ethical grounds that he apparently reversed within days.

 Communist leader

 As part of the government of the short-lived Hungarian Soviet Republic, Lukács was made People's Commissar for Education and Culture (he was deputy to the Commissar for Education Zsigmond Kunfi).

-It is said by József Nádass that Lukács was giving a lecture entitled "Old Culture and New Culture" to a packed hall when the republic was proclaimed which was interrupted due to the revolution.
+It is said by József Nádass that Lukács was giving a lecture entitled "Old Culture and New Culture" to a packed hall when the republic was proclaimed, which was interrupted due to the revolution.

 During the Hungarian Soviet Republic, Lukács was a theoretician of the Hungarian version of the red terror.
 In an article in the Népszava, 15 April 1919, he wrote that "The possession of the power of the state is also a moment for the destruction of the oppressing classes.
 A moment, we have to use".
-Lukács later became a commissar of the Fifth Division of the Hungarian Red Army, in which capacity he ordered the execution of eight of his own soldiers in Poroszlo, in May 1919, which he later admitted in an interview.
+Lukács later became a commissar of the Fifth Division of the Hungarian Red Army, in which capacity he ordered the execution of eight of his own soldiers in Poroszló, in May 1919, which he later admitted in an interview.

 After the Hungarian Soviet Republic was defeated, Lukács was ordered by Kun to remain behind with Ottó Korvin, when the rest of the leadership evacuated.
 Lukács and Korvin's mission was to clandestinely reorganize the communist movement, but this proved to be impossible.
 Lukács went into hiding, with the help of photographer Olga Máté.
 After Korvin's capture in 1919, Lukács fled from Hungary to Vienna.
 He was arrested but was saved from extradition due to a group of writers including Thomas and Heinrich Mann.
 Thomas Mann later based the character Naphta on Lukács in his novel The Magic Mountain.